iamdrscott/NIEM.github.io/technical/json/guidance/index.md

   "nc:quantityUnitText": "dozen"
 }
 ```

+A JSON-LD context can applied to JSON-LD several ways, including by serving it
+as part of an HTTP response, or by reference from within a JSON-LD data
+instance.

 Another reason to use JSON-LD to represent NIEM data is that JSON-LD explicitly
 supports a set of algorithms for manipulating JSON-LD data.
 The process of going